 Below are some common reasons why your washer isn't draining and some ways to can help fix it.

 Reason #1: Drain Hose Problem

-There are a few options to investigate if you suspect the drain hose (the hose that carries water away from the machine) is the cause of water not draining.
-To check, first, unplug the machine and pull it away from the wall.
+There are a few options to investigate if you suspect the drain hose is the cause of water not draining.
+Your drain hose carries water away from the machine so it's a pretty important component.

 The hose froze.
 Yikes!
 As your other pipes can freeze, so can your drain hose.